Moonstone Island

 Moonstone Island is a 2023 role-playing video game developed by Studio Supersoft and published by Raw Fury.
 It was released for Windows, Linux, and macOS on September 20, 2023, and for the Nintendo Switch on June 19, 2024.
 The game launched on iOS and Android via Crunchyroll as part of its Games Vault offerings for Mega Fan or Ultimate Fan subscribers on November 7, 2024.
+A physical edition for Nintendo Switch was given a limited release by Super Rare Games on November 13, 2025 as both a standard and a deluxe editions.

 The game follows a gender-neutral protagonist thats seeks to become a world-renowned alchemist - mediators who bridge the conflicted human and spirit worlds by teaching harmonious coexistence with nature.
 During their journey, players explore ancient dungeons and temples - the last surviving structures from before the Cataclysm that destroyed the legendary Old Kingdom, where humans and spirits once coexisted in harmony.
 This apocalyptic event opened interdimensional gates known as Rifts, allowing the corrupting force known as The Creeping Dark to slowly spread across the land, draining all life in its path.
 As part of their quest, the player must seal The Rift closest to Moonstone Island to halt this encroaching threat.